51Degrees/specifications/device-detection-specification/pipeline-elements/device-detection-cloud.md

 ## Device Detection Cloud Engine processing

-When it is added to a Pipeline, Device Detection Cloud Engine initializes itself from a Cloud Request Engine, which must have been added to the Pipeline before it.
+When it is added to a Pipeline, Device Detection Cloud Engine initializes itself from a Cloud Request Engine, which MUST have been added to the Pipeline before it.

 The Cloud Request Engine determines which Properties are available